martinbednar/jsrestrictor/tests/integration_tests/README.md

 ### on Linux OS

-On Linux it is not able to test JSR extension in Google Chrome browser, because Google Chromu is not supported on Linux.
-And Chromium cannot fully replace Google Chrome for testing purpose.
+Warning: Chromium cannot fully replace Google Chrome for testing purposes.

-* tested_browsers = `[BrowserType.FIREFOX]`  # Remove `BrowserType.CHROME` because Google Chrome is not supported on Linux and leave only `BrowserType.FIREFOX` in array.
 * firefox_driver = path to gecko driver.
 Gecko driver is included in folder *common_files* or it is able to download it.
 * firefox_profile = path to folder of firefox profile of Mozilla Firefox ESR with enabled access to location.
 It is typically located in `/home/<username>/.mozilla/firefox/<profilename>.default-esr`
 * firefox_jsr_extension = path to xpi package of JSR (package importable to Firefox).
 Xpi packages is included in folder *common_files* or it is able to create it from JSR source files.
+* chrome_driver = path to chrome driver.
+Chrome driver is included in folder *common_files* or it is able to download it.
+* chrome_jsr_extension = path to xcr package of JSR (package importable to Chrome).
+Xcr packages is included in folder *common_files* or it is able to create it from JSR source files.

 # RUN TESTS